Food preservatives: what they are, examples, and risks

-Preservatives are food additives added to foods that are at high risk of deterioration caused by microorganisms such as yeasts, bacteria and molds.
-Their action increases the shelf life of food products, ensures their safety, and avoids quality loss.[4][8]
+Preservatives are food additives used in foods that are at high risk of deterioration caused by microorganisms such as yeasts, bacteria, and molds.
+Their action extends the shelf life of food products, ensures their safety, and helps prevent quality loss.[1][2]

-There are different types of preservatives, each with specific modes of action.[11]
+There are different types of preservatives, each with a specific mode of action.[3]

-Like other food additives, preservatives are identified by their name and/or a code number, the E numbering system, where “E” stands for Europe, and are numbered from E200 to E299.[9]
+Like other food additives, preservatives are identified by their name and/or by a code number in the E-numbering system, where “E” stands for Europe.
+They are listed from E200 to E299.[4]

-Based on currently scientific evidence available, food additives are not harmful to human health.
-However, attention should be paid, among preservatives, to nitrates and nitrites.
-These molecules are not dangerous, but can become so following chemical modifications leading to the formation of N-nitrosamines, or simply, nitrosamines, compounds considered carcinogenic to humans.[14]
+Based on the scientific evidence currently available, food additives are not considered harmful to human health.
+However, particular attention should be paid to nitrates and nitrites.
+These molecules are not inherently dangerous, but can become so after chemical modifications that lead to the formation of N-nitrosamines, or simply nitrosamines, compounds regarded as carcinogenic to humans.[5][6]

 Contents

-The different types of preservatives are used preferentially in highly perishable foods, such as fishery products, therefore fish, molluscs and crustaceans, as well as in meat and dairy products.
+Different types of preservatives are used mainly in highly perishable foods, such as fishery products (fish, mollusks, and crustaceans), as well as in meat and dairy products.

 Organic acids, such as propionic acid (E280), benzoic acid (E210), sorbic acid (E200), and their salts, are added to foods with a low pH.
-For example, sorbic acid and its potassium and calcium salts inhibit the growth of molds, yeasts and fungi in products such as wine, fruit juices, processed cheeses, and some baked goods like pastries.
-Note that the antimicrobial activity of sorbic acid increases as the pH of the medium decreases, as the fully protonated molecule is readily taken up by microorganisms.[18]
+For example, sorbic acid and its potassium and calcium salts inhibit the growth of molds, yeasts, and fungi in products such as wine, fruit juices, processed cheeses, and some baked goods like pastries.

-Sulfur dioxide and sulphites (E220-E228) are added to foods such as wines, dried fruits, and fruit juices.[16]
+Sulphur dioxide and sulphites (E220-E228) are added to products such as wines, dried fruits, and fruit juices.[7][12]

 Nisin (E234), a polycyclic polypeptide produced by the bacterium Lactococcus lactis and consisting of 34 amino acids, is a broad-spectrum bacteriocin effective against many Gram-positive bacteria and spores.[13]
 It is added to foods such as beverages, processed cheeses, and processed meats.[14]